Australia: Geology

 Formerly part of the Rodinia and Gondwana supercontinents, Australia completely separated from Antarctica about 35 million years ago and continued drifting northwards.
 When the Last Glacial Period ended, rising sea levels separated the Australian mainland from New Guinea about 8,000 years ago and from Tasmania about 6,000 years ago.

 Australia lies well within the Australian tectonic plate.
 The mainland is relatively stable geologically, with no major mountain building, active volcanoes or tectonic faults.
 However, the Australian plate is moving north-northeast at a rate of about 6 to 7 cm a year and is currently in collision with the Eurasian plate and Pacific plate.
 The resulting intratectonic stresses lead to relatively high seismic activity for a geologically stable landmass.
 There were 18 earthquakes with a moment magnitude of greater than 6 between 1901 and 2017.
 The Newcastle earthquake of 1989 was Australia's deadliest, killing 13 people.
 There were active volcanoes on the eastern mainland as recently as 4,600 years ago, and this is reflected in Aboriginal place names and creation stories.
 Currently, volcanism occurs in the remote Heard Island and McDonald Islands.

 The Australian continental crust was created in three cycles from the oldest Archaean cratons in the west to the younger orogenic formations in the east (built about 541 million to 252 million years ago).
 The oldest Australian surface rocks date to the Archaean period.
 Some in Western Australia are older than 3.7 billion years and others in South Australia are over 3.1 billion years old.
 The oldest zircon crystals on Earth, dating back 4.4 billion years, have been found in Western Australia.
-However, about 80 per cent of Australia is covered by sedimentary rocks and regolith that are less than 250 million years old.
+However, about 80% of Australia is covered by sedimentary rocks and regolith that are less than 250 million years old.